Agile Scrum for Beginners

 - Project Managers, Developers, Testers and others who want to migrate to Scrum

-Dass Devarajan is a software professional with over 25 years of experience in product development and project management.
+Dass Devarajan is a software professional with two decades of experience in product development and project management.
 He has worked for small as well as large organizations, developing large enterprise applications and products, using different technologies and adopting various agile practices.